 3 cups all-purpose flour, sifted

 Preheat oven to 325 degrees F. Cream butter in a bowl.
 Gradually add confectioners’ sugar and salt.
 Beat until light and fluffy.
-Add almonds, vanilla and almond extract.
+Add almonds, vanilla, and almond extract.
 Blend in flour gradually and mix well.
 Shape into balls or crescents using 1 teaspoon for each cookie.
-Place on ungreased cookie sheet (I used parchment paper for easy clean-up), and bake for 15 minutes.
+Place on an ungreased cookie sheet (I used parchment paper for easy clean-up), and bake for 15 minutes.
 Do not brown.
 Cool slightly and then roll in the extra confectioners’ sugar.